All Delaware Humanities-funded projects must have:

 Other considerations include:

-- Upon accepting a grant, the applicant agrees to use grant funds in accordance with the Delaware Humanities provisions.
+- Upon accepting a grant, the applicant agrees to use awarded funds in accordance with the Delaware Humanities provisions.
 If any change is to be made, the grantee must contact the Grant Officer to receive permission.

 - Records and accounts of expenditures must be maintained; an experienced bookkeeper is suggested.